 Induction burners can grow extremely hot, especially at maximum power, and they can hold that steady high temperature as long as the pot is on the burner.
-As soon as you lift off the pot, heating stops.
-If you were to immediately touch the burner, there may be residual heat on the cooking surface where the piping-hot pan was sitting, but the way induction works keeps the burner from having its own lingering heat.
+As soon as you lift off the pot, the heating stops.
+If you were to immediately touch the burner, there may be residual heat on the cooking surface where the piping-hot pan was sitting, but the way induction works keep the burner from having its own lingering heat.
 Some units have a heat indicator light that turns off when the burner is cool to the touch.

 How do you get stains off an induction burner?